Reaching cloud networks via client VPN

 General concept

 When connecting to a VPN, the VPN server will push routes for the networks that it is configured to reach to the client, which in turn will inject them into the clients routing table so that traffic to them will be routed into the tunnel instead of its default route.
-Exactly how the client handles routes will vary between clients and operating systems.
-Its therefore hard to guarantee a particular behaviour.
-The default behaviour of the VPN service, however, will push a route for the network that is chosen during the setup process.

 Additional networks

-If your cloud infrastructure contains more than a single private subnet that you want to reach over the VPN, you need to manually add that subnet to the VPN servers configuration.
-To add a network to the VPN server, using the WebUI, follow these steps:
+If your cloud infrastructure contains more than a single subnet that you want to reach over the VPN, you need to manually add that subnet to the VPN servers configuration.

 • Login to the VPN management interface.

-• Press “VPN” and then “OpenVPN” in the main menu.
+• Press VPN and then OpenVPN in the main menu.

-• Click the small pen symbol (edit server) on the only row (assuming you have not added more servers) under “OpenVPN servers”.
+• Click the small pen symbol (edit server) on the only row (assuming you have not added more servers) under OpenVPN servers.

-• Scroll down to the “Tunnel settings” section.
+• Scroll down to the Tunnel settings section.

-• Change the value in the field “IPv4 Local network(s)” to also include your additional network(s) in CIDR notation.
+• Change the value in the field IPv4 Local network(s) to also include your additional network(s) in CIDR notation.
 The networks are delimited by a comma.
-Your initial private subnet should be in this field already.
+Your initial subnet should be in this field already.

-• Press “Save” at the bottom.
+• Press Save at the bottom.

-• When users login again, they can reach the additional private subnet(s) assuming its correctly routed in the cloud.
+• When users login again, they can reach the additional subnet(s) assuming its correctly routed in the cloud.

 Important